 Pupil Participation

-Children who are capable of forming views have a right to receive and make known information, to express an opinion, and to have that opinions taken into account in any matters affecting them.
+Children who are capable of forming views have a right to receive and make known information, to express an opinion, and to have that opinion taken into account in any matters affecting them.
 The views of the children in school are given due weight according to their age, maturity and capability.

 Pupils participate, where possible, in all the decisions making processes, including setting targets and contributing to their IEPs, discussing their choices, assessment of needs and in the review procedures.